-Yes Bay Lodge has been owned and operated by the Hack family since 1976 as a wilderness retreat for anglers looking to fish the protected waters north of Ketchikan.
-As such, the lodge depends on Ketchikan for just about every aspect of its existence.
-Whether it be the airport our guests arrive at, the barge lines that ship up our supplies needed for daily operations, or the community itself that affords our employees a place to raise their family, Yes Bay Lodge depends on Ketchikan.
-We are very proud of our town, and enjoy incorporating our clients’ Alaskan experience to include the unique offerings Ketchikan provides.
+The Hack family has owned and operated Yes Bay Lodge since 1976 as a wilderness retreat for anglers looking to fish the protected waters north of Ketchikan.
+As such, the lodge depends on Ketchikan for every aspect of its existence.
+Whether it’s the airport our guests arrive at, the barge lines that ship our supplies, or the community itself that affords our employees a place to raise their family, Yes Bay Lodge depends on Ketchikan.
+We are very proud of our town, and we enjoy encouraging our clients’ Alaskan experience to include the unique offerings Ketchikan provides.

-Below you’ll find several of our favorite recommended activities made possible by companies that share our commitment to providing an authentic, quality Southeast Alaskan experience.
+Below you’ll find several of our favorite recommendations.
+The following companies share our commitment to providing an authentic, quality Southeast Alaskan experience.

-The same seaplane company we use for our lake trip charters, transportation to and from town, as well as the bulk of our grocery and fish shipments, Pirate Airworks is happy to provide Misty Fjords National Monument and Glacier flightseeing tours.
-Whether departing straight from the lodge, or dedicating time for a flight while in town, the Misty Fjords are a must-see for any visitors to the area.
+Pirate Airworks is the same seaplane company we use for our lake trip charters, transportation to and from town, as well as our grocery shipments.
+When their busy schedule allows, they provide Misty Fjords National Monument and Glacier flightseeing tours.
+Whether departing straight from the lodge, or dedicating time for a flight while in town, the Misty Fjords are a must-see for any visitors.

 Baranof Fishing Excursions – Sportfishing, wildlife viewing, private charters

 Baranof Fishing Excursions has been offering Alaska Fishing and Wilderness Dining tours in Ketchikan since 2001.
-With a fleet of vessels custom designed for Southeast Alaska sportfishing, our friends at Baranof Fishing Excursions provide a level of service that we are happy to recommend.
-Splitting a week-long fishing vacation between Yes Bay Lodge and Ketchikan is an excellent mix of fishing opportunities, and the chance to enjoy the culture and history of one of Alaska’s original communities.
+With a fleet of custom-designed, Southeast Alaska sportfishing vessels, our friends at Baranof Fishing Excursions provide a level of service that we are happy to recommend.
+Splitting a week-long fishing vacation between Yes Bay Lodge and Ketchikan is an excellent mix of fishing opportunities, which also provides the chance to enjoy the culture and history of Alaska’s “First City.”

 The Alaska Fish House – Ketchikan seafood

-Our favorite restaurant for fish & chips, the Alaska Fish House provides an excellent view of the Thomas Basin harbor and fishing fleet.
-Enjoy fresh local seafood and an Alaskan craft beer in the heart of downtown Ketchikan.
+Guests are always wanting to know our favorite restaurant for fish & chips — this is it!
+The Alaska Fish House provides an excellent view of the Thomas Basin harbor and fishing fleet.
+Enjoy fresh, local seafood and an Alaskan craft beer in the heart of downtown Ketchikan.